Together we will beat cancer

-Around 1 in 2 people in the UK experience cancer in their lifetime, and 65% of our claims in 2022 were related to cancer.1
+Around one in two people in the UK experience cancer in their lifetime, and 66% of our claims in 2023 were related to cancer.

 At Royal London, we recognise the link between health and financial resilience.
 Health issues like cancer can have a substantial emotional and financial impact on us all.
-This partnership will help us to support the protection of our customers, and wider society, against future life shocks that could prevent people from saving for the future.
+This partnership helps us to support the protection of our customers, and wider society, against future health shocks that could prevent people from saving for the future.

 Why cancer inequality?

-We know that, unfortunately, inequalities can impact health and, more specifically, cancer outcomes.
+We know that inequalities can impact health and, more specifically, cancer outcomes.
 Inequalities exist due to factors outside of a person's control.
-This can include things like socioeconomic status, education, gender, ethnicity, age, and even postcode.
-These factors can impact risk of getting or surviving cancer due to differences in peoples’ health and opportunities to lead a healthy life, their access to care and the quality of care they receive.
+They can include socioeconomic status, education, gender, ethnicity, age and even postcode.
+These factors can increase the risk of getting cancer or reduce the chances of survival because they can impact their opportunities to lead a healthy life, their access to care and the quality of care they receive.

-Research conducted by Cancer Research UK has shown that, while over the last 40 years improvements have been made in how cancer is prevented and detected in some cancers, this has not been the same across them all.
-Some, including brain, lung, oesophageal, pancreatic, liver and stomach cancer, unfortunately remaining under-researched and hard to treat.
+Research conducted by Cancer Research UK has shown that, while over the last 40 years improvements have been made in how cancer is prevented and detected, this has not been the same across all types of cancer.
+Some, including brain, lung, oesophageal, pancreatic, liver and stomach cancer, unfortunately remain under-researched and hard to treat.

 Our funding